Chrome vs Edge: Which Offers Better Features and Security?

 Everyone knows that Google and its services aren’t quite privacy-friendly.
 The sad truth is that this corporation collects tons of customer information, from their browsing habits and likes to location history – all for spreading even more ads.
 Of course, the Chrome browser allows users to adjust some privacy-related settings – but that’s definitely not enough to conclude that your data is safe when using Chrome.

-As for Edge, it’s pretty much the same here.
+As for Microsoft Edge, it’s pretty much the same here.
 The Microsoft browser offers slightly more flexible and transparent privacy settings.
 But still, both browsers are based on the same technology – Chromium – which is not entirely open-source.
 Therefore, there’s always a way for somebody to get their hands on your private data without you knowing.

 And what about Chrome vs. Edge security?
 Both provide a basic set of functions to protect users from potential risks.
 They include the following ones: